- Series of 3 vaccines over 6 months. Blood level > 10 mIU/ml provides immunity.

 TB Skin Test (TST)

-- Baseline required upon hire, then yearly in acute care facilities
+- Baseline required upon hire.

 Where can I get my immunizations?

 PHC staff can walk in, without an appointment, to the following pharmacies to receive their BCCDC recommended HCW immunizations (for all other pharmacies that are not listed below, please call ahead to book an appointment and ensure vaccine is in stock).

 - Shopper’s Drug Mart 1125 Davie St (by SPH),

 - Shopper’s Drug Mart at Kingsgate Mall (by MSJ)

 - Pharmasave 5791 Oak St (near Residential sites)

 - Travel Medicine & Vaccination Centres with authorization letter.
 Please visit the Occupational Health and Safety Immunization page from a work computer to find the authorization letter.